radu-mutilica/monede.live/README.md

 # monede.live
-Aggregator for cryptocurrencies trends and prices.
+Aggregator for cryptocurrency trends and prices.